swcarpentry/training-course/_submissions/round-05/1/2013-06-03-concept-map-file-permissions.md

 ---
 [<img class="alignnone size-large wp-image-2968" alt="File Permissions Concept Map" src="http://files.software-carpentry.org/training-course/2013/06/FilePermissions-1024x853.jpg" width="707" height="588" />][1]

 Here is a relatively complex diagram of (hopefully) most of the concepts relating to (UNIX) file permissions.
-I don&#8217;t have too much knowledge about how things work in Windows or other environments.
+I don't have too much knowledge about how things work in Windows or other environments.

 I was really surprised how complex file permissions are.
 As a learning experience, I found this extremely useful.
-When I thought &#8220;oh, I&#8217;ll do file permissions&#8221; initially, I thought it would be very basic.
+When I thought "oh, I'll do file permissions" initially, I thought it would be very basic.
 As it happens, everything is much more murky.

 Some things I was thinking about as I was going along: